Biden admin seeks $30 bln more from Congress to fight COVID -sources | Health

 Biden admin seeks $30 bln more from Congress to fight COVID -sources

 "These resources would help us continue expanding the tools the country needs to stay ahead of the virus and help us move toward the time when COVID-19 will not disrupt our daily lives.”
-President Joe Biden, a Democrat, secured a $1.9 trillion "American Rescue Plan" last year to fight the pandemic.
-But the Delta and Omicron variants, coupled with ongoing vaccine hesitancy among a portion of the U.S. population, has fueled coronavirus cases, hospitalizations and deaths nationwide.
+Democratic President Joe Biden secured a $1.9 trillion "American Rescue Plan" last year to fight the pandemic.
+But the Delta and Omicron variants of the coronavirus, coupled with ongoing vaccine hesitancy among a portion of the U.S. population, have fueled coronavirus cases, hospitalizations and deaths nationwide.

+"While we continue to have sufficient funds to respond to the current Omicron surge in the coming weeks, our goal has always been to ensure that we are well prepared to stay ahead of the virus," White House spokesperson Jen Psaki said.
+The White House is eager to show progress on the pandemic ahead of the Nov.
+8 midterm elections, in which Republicans hope to take over control of the House of Representatives and the Senate; Democrats have a slim majority in the House and control the 50-50 Senate now, with Vice President Kamala Harris holding a tie-breaking vote.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)